standardebooks/tools/README.md

 This repository started out as all Bash scripts targeting Ubuntu 16.04, and over time the tools have been converted to Python scripts for better cross-platform compatibility.
 However not all the tools are converted yet, notably `build` and `prepare-release`.
 Geoff Coffey is maintaining a branch of this repo, the `mac` branch, that is Mac-compatible.
 Please use Git to checkout the `mac` branch and read the special `README.md` file there for Mac-specific installation instructions.

 If you prefer to use the `master` branch, you can always install an Ubuntu 16.04 virtual machine.
+See this [guide by Jared Updike on how to install SE tools on Macs using a VM](http://jared.updike.org/posts/2017-06-30-set-up-ubuntu-vm-for-standard-ebooks-tools-on-a-mac.html).

 # Installation